-Certainly, one of the major considerations before you begin any grow light is to firstly define which period of the plants lifecycle are you trying to cater for – Vegetative stage, Flowering stage or both?
+Certainly, one of the major considerations before you begin any grow light is to first define which period of the plant's lifecycle are you trying to cater for – Vegetative stage, Flowering stage or both?

 In order to help with this, we have provided a description of the basic principles of these types of lights as it applies to light hungry summer flowering plants which should hold true for most growing situations:

 Vegetative Stage – At its simplest, this is the early stage of a plants life from seedling to the commencement of flowering.
 In nature (for most light-hungry species) this equates to spring and early summer where the sun is higher in the sky and more of the shorter blue wavelengths get through the atmosphere.
 As a result, the pigments in plants have evolved to react better to blue wavelengths during this period.
 Thus, a blue dominant ratio light will help accelerate plant growth and also keep your plants short strong and stocky.
 The inclusion of the red wavelengths is still beneficial here however in a vegetative light the royal blue (440-450nm), bright blue (460-470nm) and often ice white (9000-15000k) LEDs are dominant.

 Flowering – Conversely at the end of summer the sun sits lower in the sky and the atmosphere scatters less red causing a greater focus in the longer wavelengths of the spectrum.
 Hence light hungry species tend to flower and fruit better underneath a redder dominant light.
 In terms of design, this simply equates to have a greater ratio of deep red (660nm) and bright red (630nm) wavelengths in the design.
 The inclusion of blue wavelengths is still beneficial here but in a typical flowering light red LEDs are dominant.